 An SSN search is one of the cornerstones of any people search or background check.
 Most often, SSN searches are conducted by members of law enforcement, lawyers and private investigators.
-Investigative journalists with access to social security numbers may also employ an SSN search if they’re trying to get a complete background on their subject (or subjects).
+Investigative journalists with access to social security numbers may also run an SSN search if they’re trying to get a complete background on their subject (or subjects).
 If it’s good enough for the professionals, an SSN search is probably right for you – depending on your purpose for searching.

 The information typically found in an SSN search report is public records information.
 That is to say that it is information technically available to the public at a county/state courthouse or other government office (if you know where to look).
 The type of public record information available can vary somewhat from state to state, but it generally contains criminal records, marriage/divorce records, judgments/liens/bankruptcy records and more.
 In an SSN/People Search report, you’ll also receive an address and phone number history (including current address and phone number history) as well as associates and possible relatives based on these historical records.